ChileBob/Yak/README.md

 - Basic fee mechanism (per block) for monitoring a viewkey.
 - Viewkey registration is by encrypted memo.

-yak-yec :-
+yak-zec :-
-- Does everything yak-zec does but does it for Ycash
+- Will do everything yak-yec does but does it for Zcash
-- (Incidentally, the idea for this code came from the Ycash people)
+- Long way behind yak-yec & needs updating...(sorry)

 yak-coingeko
 - Broadcasts price updates once a minute.